\\\ Cats and Kittens

 Cat entry flaps are perfect for those cats given the option of inside and outside lives.
 Easy to insert into back doors or windows where your cat can hop in and out.

-This technique can provide perfect solutions as to how and when you want to let your cat have access with sophisticated timed and cat id entry stopping neighbourhood cats from visiting your home and preventing your cat once back at home from exiting again depending on the controls and device purchased.
+This technique can provide perfect solutions as to how and when you want to let your cat have access with sophisticated timed and cat id entry stopping neighborhood cats from visiting your home and preventing your cat once back at home from exiting again depending on the controls and device purchased.

 This type of sophisticated cat flap identifies your cat using their unique identification microchip, unlocking only for your pet when they enter the home, preventing intruder cats from gaining access.